 The finding of all the works and scrolls we now know about has come as a large surprise to myself simply because it was written by Wendy Baron that only two works were known about only a few years ago.
-More drawings and water colours can be seen in the Gallery.

 On our way back and heading for home Stephen and myself both agreed that it was a great day out, and for all art lovers out there we highly recommend it.
 Superb is not a strong enough word, and made all the better in the company of my youngest son.
 We might even do it once again soon as it was so enjoyable.